NavyBlueCheese/pairs-trading-backtest/README.md

 ## What Is Pairs Trading?

-Find two stocks whose prices move together over the long run due to a shared economic relationship — same industry, competing products, correlated fundamentals.
+Find two stocks whose prices move together over the long run due to a shared economic relationship, the same industry, competing products, correlated fundamentals.
 When the spread between them temporarily diverges beyond its historical range, bet on it reverting: short the overpriced leg, long the underpriced one.

-The edge is **mean reversion** — the empirical tendency of the spread to come back — backed by a statistical test that tells us whether that tendency is structural or coincidental.
+The edge is **mean reversion**: the empirical tendency of the spread to come back, backed by a statistical test that tells us whether that tendency is structural or coincidental.

 ---